rach7777/monax-may/content/platform/motivation.md

 But we have always thought there was a better way.

-## Eris: The Background
+## Monax: The Background

-At Eris our approach to blockchain technologies is that blockchains, but really more interestingly and importantly, smart contract networks (which just so happen to currently reside on blockchains), are an immensely helpful tool.
+At Monax our approach to blockchain technologies is that blockchains, but really more interestingly and importantly, smart contract networks (which just so happen to currently reside on blockchains), are an immensely helpful tool.

 When used appropriately.

 Here is a brief overview of our experiences designing, building, running, and distributing our own distributed applications with smart contract backbones.

-### Take 1: The Original Eris
+### Take 1: The Original Monax

 In the summer of 2014 when we built a reddit-like application on a smart contract backbone we built on a simple fork of eth's POC5 testnet, connected it to bittorrent, added in some pretty interesting smart contracts, and built a bunch of ruby glue to hold the thing together into an application built to provide users with a serverless application that had a view layer harmonized across nodes and where the data and processes were built across different and distinct distributed platform building blocks.
 Folks wanted to tinker with this concept.
 Some from a technical perspective.
 Some from a social perspective.